-- Develop a new Continuity of Operations Plan based on COVID19 guidelines and other pandemic or natural disaster materials. - Implement COOP activities, including procedures, activation, alternate operations, reconstitution, and information technology. - Complete a yearly review of the current Continuity of Operations Plan.
+- Develop a new Continuity of Operations Plan based on some COVID19 guidelines and other pandemic or natural disaster materials. - Implement COOP activities, including procedures, activation, alternate operations, reconstitution, and information technology. - Complete a yearly review of the current Continuity of Operations Plan.

-- COOP maintenance activities and updated plan of action

-- Upgrade software and data capacity
+- COOP maintenance activities and updated plan of action - Continue to upgrade software and data capacity

-- Draft and Final COOP 2022: Sept 2022